Copyright ©2016-2017 by Mike Quigley. No reproduction of any kind without permission.

 - At the Carlton Restaurant Bar where Grenfell meets his clients, the pianist is playing "I'll Remember April."

 At the convention of the National Society of Industrial Engineers and Designers at the Hotel Astoria, three men seemingly commit suicide, one from the roof and the other two from windows in their rooms.
 Of course, this is not what it seems.
 Two years before at the Saint Theresa Hotel, a young woman, Ruth Nelson, committed "suicide" in a similar manner.
-Turns out that her husband, Paul (Steven McHattie) and her sister Shelby Philips (Julie Gregg) are behind the recent deaths.
+Turns out that her husband Paul (Steven McHattie) and her sister Shelby Philips (Julie Gregg) are behind the recent deaths.
 At the earlier convention, Shelby, who was there as a model demonstrating products, got involved with a roomful of conventioneers involving pills, booze and quite possibly sex.
 Her sister Ruth walked into this room and was so freaked out that she went out on to the fire escape on that floor.
 From there, she was pushed to her death by one of the men, Donald Kauldor (Paul Benedict).
-Shelby has convinced her brother-in-law Nelson, a master sergeant in the US Army's 12th Tactical Group at Fort Benning, Georgia, currently on leave, to get revenge for her sister's death.
-When Stephen Marly (Don Ross), the first of the men, dies, that doesn't raise any eyebrows, because he had a fractured relationship with his wife Joan (Melendy Britt) and was a lush with a history of being arrested 37 times for being drunk and disorderly, among other things.
+Shelby has convinced her brother-in-law, a master sergeant in the US Army's 12th Tactical Group at Fort Benning, Georgia currently on leave, to get revenge for her sister's death.
+When Stephen Marly (Don Ross), the first of the jumpers, dies, that doesn't raise any eyebrows, because he had a fractured relationship with his wife Joan (Melendy Britt) and was a lush with a history of being arrested 37 times for being drunk and disorderly, among other things.
 But Kojak gets more interested after Louis O'Reilly, the next victim, hits the pavement.
 O'Reilly's brother Ernest (Jack Stamberger) says he was "a man eager to live," who had just met a woman he was soon going to marry.
 Information uncovered about Ruth's death during the last convention sends Kojak to talk to Shelby.
-Obviously doped up, Shelby describes her job as being "on call; I substitute for secretaries who get sick."
+Obviously a hooker who is doped up, Shelby describes her job as being "on call; I substitute for secretaries who get sick."
 She says that when Ruth died, she was "out some place hootin' around," i.e., not at the hotel.
-Although the Saint Theresa is currently a parking lot, Stavros finds information in the records for the place that O'Reilly's hotel room was paid for by Kauldor and another conventioneer named Myron Joyce (Don Hanmer) shared O'Reilly's room.
+Although the Saint Theresa is currently a parking lot, Stavros finds information in the records for the place archived elsewhere that O'Reilly's hotel room was paid for by Kauldor and another conventioneer named Myron Joyce (Don Hanmer) shared O'Reilly's room.
 Kojak goes to visit Kauldor, who lives in the Norfolk House Apartments.
 Kauldor tells Kojak that he manufactures toys and games, and O'Reilly had done some work for him; that's why he paid for the room.
 When Kojak leaves, Kauldor phones Joyce, who was also present in the room with Shelby prior to Ruth's death and tells him to get out of town.
 But it is too late.
 Only minutes later, Nelson shows up at the door and forces Joyce out of the window.
 Meanwhile, Crocker and Saperstein are following Shelby, who checks into a fleabag hotel with a customer.
 When she leaves, she goes to buy a fix and Kojak follows her to her apartment, where he grills her and gets the truth about what really happened at the Saint Theresa.
 Shelby tells him the one person remaining who was present in the room and who will be killed: Kauldor, who paid her $5,000 to shut up about what happened.
 Kojak goes to Kauldor's place, where Nelson has dealt with a blonde guy who is Kauldor's bodyguard and comes down from the roof into Kauldor's apartment.
 Kojak, Stavros and Crocker confront Nelson and convince him that justice will be served without his assistance.

 The highlight of this episode is the outstanding performance by Julie Gregg as Shelby, especially the scene near the end -- which goes on for over six minutes -- where Kojak finally gets her to tell the truth about Ruth's death while Shelby struggles with the fact that she has just shot up.
 The acting by the sinister-looking Stephen McHattie is also very fine.
 Kojak is as sarcastic as ever throughout.